Stewart-Robertson/streamlit-hr-prediction/docs/usage.md

 # How to use

+!!! tip "Threshold and Top-K"
+    The **threshold** is the lever you use to decide how wide the safety net is.
+The total savings number shows the trade-off: at lower thresholds, you’re spending more but preventing more turnover losses; at higher thresholds, you spend less but miss savings opportunities.
+The **economically optimal threshold** — the point where this trade-off yields the maximum net benefit — is key to maximizing your return.
+    **Top-K** is an alternative to the threshold that treats the highest-risk K% of employees.
+It’s often more profitable than a fixed threshold as it targets the highest-risk people, but it can be less transparent.

 ## 1) Set assumptions (left sidebar)
 - **Intervention cost** – average cost per person for your retention program
 - **Effectiveness** – chance the program prevents an otherwise likely leaver